haskelladdict/sconcho/sconcho/doc/manual.rst

 You can either print your sconcho project on a printer (or print to a PDF file on some platforms), export it as a bitmapped image file, or save it as an svg image.
-The available image file formats depend on the operating system.
-Click on the *Browse* button to see all available formats.
-Exported images can also be scaled.
+The available image file formats depend on the operating system and are listed at the bottom of the *Export As Bitmap or Svg* dialog.

 To enable the generation of non-rectangular image files, sconcho can hide all *nostitch* symbols in the exported image of your pattern.
-Check *Hide Nostitch Symbols* in the export dialog to select this.
+Check *Hide Nostitch Symbols* in the export dialog to enable this.

 Changing the Label and Legend Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The font and size of the labels or the legend can be changed independently in
+The font and size of the labels or the legend can be changed independently
-the preferences dialog (**File -> Preferences**).
-Furthermore the preferences
+in the preferences dialog (**File -> Preferences**).
+Furthermore the
-dialog allows one to select the *interval i* with which the labels are displayed.
+preferences dialog allows one to select the *interval i* with which the
+labels are displayed.
 By default, *i* is set to 1.
-Both the label and legend font, size as well as label
+Both the label and
-interval are saved in sconcho project files and will be restored upon loading a
+legend font, size as well as label interval are saved in sconcho project
-previously saved project.
+files and will be restored upon loading a previously saved project.

 Creating your own Custom Symbols